 You have to be careful with this last step as you don’t want to come off as too sales-y.

-That said, the savviest replies often include some mention of another product, service, or feature worth trying: a great way to do some cross-selling or upselling.
+That said, the savviest responses to positive reviews often include some mention of another product, service, or feature worth trying: a great way to do some cross-selling or upselling.
 These responses will have to be specific for the business, but here are some examples:

 - “We’re glad you loved the gambas al ajillo!
 If you come by on Saturday, we think you’ll love the Spanish tapas buffet.”